Parrot-Developers/olympe/src/olympe/doc/userguide.rst

     ({{ python_prompt }}) $ python ./maxtilt.py

-If all goes well, you should see the following output in your console:
+If all goes well, you should see the following output in your terminal:

 .. code-block:: console

     MaxTilt(10) success
     MaxTilt(0) timedout

-Obviously, the 10° maximum tilt value is correct so the first command succeeded while the second command failed to set an incorrect 0° maximum tilt value.
+Obviously, the 10° maximum tilt value is correct, so the first command succeeded while the second command failed to set an incorrect 0° maximum tilt value.

 It is important to understand how Olympe knows if a particular command succeeded or not.
-When olympe sends a **command message**, it usually implicitly expects an **event message** in return.
+When Olympe sends a **command message**, it usually implicitly expects an **event message** in return.

 Up until now, we have only explicitly used **command messages**.
 Command messages and event messages are somewhat similar.
 They are both associated with an internal unique ID and eventually with some